spencerahill/clim-change-course_2025/_sources/chapters/final-review.md

 {term}`specific humidity` ($q$): in a given volume, (kg water vapor) / (kg air)

-{term}`saturation`: when air is at exact temperature and amount of moisture set by {term}`Clausius Clapeyron` such that any more water vapor (or any cooling) would cause the water vapor to start condensing out into liquid or ice water
+{term}`saturation`: when air is at exact temperature and amount of moisture set by {term}`Clausius-Clapeyron` such that any more water vapor (or any cooling) would cause the water vapor to start condensing out into liquid or ice water

 {term}`saturation specific humidity`: value of $q$ at saturation